VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_1/Introduction_to_Bash.md

 `cd ../..`

-This will allow us to change our relative path, or location relative to where we are now.
+This will allow us to change our "relative path", or location relative to where we are now.
+Let's go back home for now:

-This as opposed to the "absolute path", where the entire path is defined in identifying our absolute location.
-We can also change location to any other directory (in the following example, the directory `test3` from our current location, say our home directory `~` ), so long as we provide an absolute path.

 `cd ~`

+We can also change directories to an "absolute path", where the entire path is defined in identifying our *absolute* location in the file system:

 `cd ~/bootcamp/test1/test2/`